Apicurio/apicurio-registry/README.md

 ## IntelliJ IDE

 Some notes about using the IntelliJ IDE with the Apicurio Registry codebase.
+IntelliJ seems to struggle with multiple sub-modules including generated code.
 After importing the registry into your workspace, we recommend to ignore the `client` sub-module.

 Right click on `client/pom.xml` -> Maven -> Ignore Projects (click)